open-sdg/open-sdg/docs/metadata-format.md

 ## Metadata tabs

 The metadata fields can be displayed on indicator pages in a tabbed format.
-For more information, see [here](configuration.md#metadata_tabs).
+For more information, see the [configuration page in the "metadata tabs" section](configuration.md#metadata_tabs).

 ## Reserved metadata fields